kandoruus/litehouse-test-project/README.md

 - Add unit tests for remaining components and expand on the MediaCard tests.
 - Add error handling for API requests.
 - Support offline caching of results.

-## Questions or Comments?

-If you run into issues or have feedback, feel free to reach out to me at: [t.caleb.newell@gmail.com](mailto:t.caleb.newell@gmail.com)